digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   Round the big decimal according to the given ``MathContext``.

-* ``TO_TEXT_BIGDECIMAL : 'BigDecimal' → 'Text'``

-  Returns the numeric string representation of the bigdecimal.
-The result will be returned at the smallest precision that can represent the result exactly, i.e., without any trailing zeroes.

 * ``FROM_TEXT_BIGDECIMAL : 'Text' → 'Optional' 'BigDecimal'``

   Given a string representation of a numeric returns the numeric